pymc-devs/pymc-examples/examples/fundamentals/data_container.myst.md

 df_data.head()
 ```

-As noted above, `pm.Data` gives you the ability to give named labels to the dimensions of your data.
+As noted above, {class}`pymc.Data` gives you the ability to give named labels to the dimensions of your data.
 This is done by passing a dictionary of `dimension: coordinate` key-value pairs to the `coords` argument of {class}`pymc.Model` when you create your model.

 For more explanation about dimensions, coordinates and their big benefits, we encourage you to take a look at the {ref}`ArviZ documentation <arviz:xarray_for_arviz>`.